Pisa: Football

-Football is the main sport in Pisa; the local team, A.C.
-Pisa, currently plays in the Serie B (the second highest football division in Italy), and has had a top flight history throughout the 1980s and the 1990s, featuring several world-class players such as Diego Simeone, Christian Vieri and Dunga during this time.
-The club play at the Arena Garibaldi – Stadio Romeo Anconetani, opened in 1919 and with a capacity of 25,000.
+Football is the main sport in Pisa; the local team, Pisa SC, currently plays in the Serie A (the highest football division in Italy), and has had a top flight history throughout the 1980s and the 1990s, featuring several world-class players such as Diego Simeone, Christian Vieri and Dunga during this time.
+The club play at the Arena Garibaldi, which opened in 1919 and has a capacity of 25,000.

 Shooting

 Shooting was one of the first sports to have their own association in Pisa.
 The Società del Tiro a Segno di Pisa was founded on July 9, 1862.
 In 1885, they acquired their own training field.
 The shooting range was almost completely destroyed during World War II.

 Transport

 Airport

 Pisa has an international airport known as Pisa International Airport or normally Galileo Galilei located in San Giusto neighbourhood in Pisa.
-It is served by twenty-one airlines connecting eleven domestic and sixty-one international destinations (seasonal included).
+It is served by several airlines which connect it to various domestic and international destinations.
+Many low-cost airlines operate there.